Improving Heavy Dijet Resonance Searches Using Jet Substructure at the LHC

-Although they do not distinguish between quark or gluon jets explicitly in the final state, they have used the line-shape information of the resonance peak, as has been reviewed in Ref.\,\cite{Harris:2011bh} for the three different types of final state to set the limits.
-In this work we use jet substructure techniques in studying several exotic resonances in the dijet final state and show that in addition to the line-shape, if we can distinguish between the flavour\footnote{Here flavour means light quark/antiquark and gluon jets.} of the jets, existing and future limits on the cross section for heavy resonances can be significantly improved.
+Although they do not distinguish between quark or gluon jets explicitly in the final state, they use the line-shape information of the resonance peak to set individual limits\,\cite{Harris:2011bh} for the three different types of final state.
+In this work, we use jet substructure techniques in studying several exotic resonances in the dijet final state and show that in addition to the line-shape, if we can distinguish between the flavour\footnote{Here flavour means light quark/antiquark and gluon jets.} of the jets, existing and future limits on the cross section for heavy resonances can be significantly improved.
 Thus a good knowledge of discrimination between quark and gluon jets will not only help in improving the resonance searches at the HE-LHC and future 100 TeV machine but also help in pinning down the new physics scenario by giving hints on the interaction Lagrangian.